FileEditor97/VOTL-docs/docs/verification.md

-Verification is just a button, that assigns @Role.
+Verification is a simple button, that assigns @Role.
-There are some commands for customize verification panel (embed).
+There are some commands for customizing verification panel (embed).

 ## Setup commands